aljrico/tube_shiny/README.md

 The `Explore` tab is a suggested tool for the user to _explore_ the data provided with more freedom, with the possibility to build custom scatter plots and browse the actual table of data freely.

+This tab includes many features to customise users' visualisaton:

+* *X Variable*, this option lets the user pick the variable to be the X axis.
+* *Y Variable*, this option lets the user pick the variable to be the Y axis.
+* *Colour*.
+The scatter plot classifies the dots with colours.
+This option lets the user pick by what category the colour will assigned.
+* *Filter by Line*.
+This option lets the user filter by `Line`, so the only data displayed will be of those Lines.
+* *Range* These options will let the user filter a range for some numerical variables.